 for the chocolate pecan filling:

-Preheat the oven to 350 degrees.
+- Preheat the oven to 350℉.
 Place a 9-inch tart pan with a removable bottom on a rimmed baking sheet.
 Set aside.

-Make the chocolate crust: In a food processor, pulse together the chocolate sandwich cookies until you have a coarse crumb.
-Drizzle in the melted butter and pulse until combined and you have a sandy crumb.
+- Using a food processor, pulse together the chocolate sandwich cookies until mostly crushed.
+Drizzle in the melted butter and pulse until combined and you have a coarse, sandy crumb.

-Using either the microwave at 50% bowl or a double boiler, melt the butter and chocolate together in a large bowl, stirring often, until smooth and creamy.
+- Using either the microwave at 50% or a double boiler, melt the butter and chocolate together in a large bowl, stirring often, until smooth and creamy.
 Set aside.

-¹ Be sure to include the filling as well!
+¹ Be sure to include the cookie filling as well!
 For a gluten free tart, simply use gluten free Oreo cookies.

 ² I like to use a 70% cocoa chocolate bar for this tart but go with your favorite!

 ³ Whole pecan halves look prettier, but the tart tastes better with smaller pecan pieces (and is easier to slice).
 I compromise by using equal parts of each.

 Keywords: pecan pie tart, chocolate pecan pie, chocolate tart, pecan tart, nut pie, no corn syrup, maple syrup, toasted pecans, holiday dessert, oreo crust, chocolate cookie, gluten free